weaviate/reranker-transformers/README.md

-# qna-transformers-models
+# cross-ranker-transformers-models
-The inference container for the qna module
+The inference container for the cross-ranker-transformers module

 ## Documentation